 - Start dates: Flexible

-Our Inca Project is a great choice if you are interested in archaeology and the history of the Inca civilization, and don't mind getting your hands dirty!
-While living immersed in the lifestyle of the local Peruvian people, you can gain hands-on experience in a range of archaeological and historical work and help with local community projects.
+Volunteering with Projects Abroad on the Inca Project in Peru is a great choice if you are interested in archaeology and the history of the Inca civilization, and want to get involved in a range of practical activities.
+While living and working alongside the local Peruvian people, you can gain hands-on experience in a range of archaeological and historical work and contribute to local community projects.

 When the Spanish conquistadors arrived in Peru in the 16th Century, the land had been ruled for roughly two centuries by the Inca people.
 During their rule the Incas gained control of an area about one million square kilometers in size, ranging from Colombia to central Chile.
 The vast Inca Empire had its administrative, political, and military centre in the city of Cuzco.

-Projects Abroad works with several local organizations and archaeologists.
+Projects Abroad works with several local organizations and archaeologists in Peru.
 The range and quality of the sites that our volunteers have worked on during this time has been impressive.
 They include Sacsayhuaman, Zurite, Ollantaytambo, the Historical Centre of Cuzco, and some amazing new sites in the local cloud forest.

 Volunteering Abroad on the Inca Project in Peru

-Inca Project volunteers live in our community house near the town of Huyro.
-The town is located in the province of La Convencion, a 3 hour journey from our main office in the Sacred Valley.
+The project is based near the town of Huyro, which is located in the province of La Convencion, a 3 hour journey from our main office in the Sacred Valley.
 This is a breath-taking journey that takes you up to 4300 meters above sea level and then back down to the heat of the cloud forest.
 The town itself is in the Lucumayo Valley and the work we undertake on the project here focuses on archaeology, community work, and agriculture.

 Your Role as a Volunteer on the Inca Project in Peru

-From February to November volunteers undertake primarily prospection work.
-Due to weather conditions, excavations largely take place only from April to October.
-We do not rule out excavations at other times of year, but they are uncommon.
+From February to November volunteers participate primarily in prospection work.
+Due to weather conditions, the outdoor archaeological work will largely take place only from April to October.
+We do not rule out these activities at other times of year, but they are uncommon.
 During the rainy season from November to February priority is given to cleaning, classifying, drawing, and registering finds.
 Workshops are held on Inca and pre-Inca civilizations and culture throughout the year.

 It is important to note that this is just a rough guide and work is dependent on the weather any time of year.
 It may be possible to do some prospection work in December or January, and cleaning and classifying finds take place year round.
 During the rainy season we try and do as much outside archaeology work as possible and re-schedule work where practical.
 Workshops, cleaning and classifying our finds, and community work continue regardless of the weather, ensuring that you will still have the chance to learn about the Andean, Inca, and pre-Inca cultures, no matter what time of year you arrive.